act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 2

-The error message does not identify the [automatically detected error][].
+The error message does not identify the input field.

 ```html
 <script>